kctffs/mildew-detection-in-cherry-leaves/README.md

   - Also, the capability to predict if a cherry leaf is healthy or contains powdery mildew.
 - Can you break down the project into Epics and User Stories?
   - Information gathering and data collection.
-  - Data visualization, cleaning, and preparation.
+  - Data visualisation, cleaning, and preparation.
-  - Model training, optimization and validation.
+  - Model training, optimisation and validation.
   - Dashboard planning, designing, and development.
   - Dashboard deployment and release.
   - Ethical or Privacy concerns?